hardisj/erinsaudiocorner/content/english/Electronics/McIntosh_MC462.md

 * Future Note: I do plan to conduct tests with a reactive (speaker simulator) load but parts are currently out of stock so this test does not *currently* include said reactive load testing.
 If that changes I will update this review.
 * All testing was run at two power levels:
     * 1) 1 Watt RMS @ n-Ohm.
 This provides a clear apples-to-apples method of comparison against all future testing.
 1 watt is sufficient to power a nominally rated sensitivity speaker pair to approximately 80-85dB at most listening distances in typical rooms.
     * 2) "Max Power" @ n-Ohm.
-This is referenced to 0.10% THD+N.  Why this distortion+noise level and not something else?
+This is referenced to 0.10% THD+N, unless otherwise stated.
+Why this distortion+noise level and not something else?
 Because manufacturers rate their "max" at different THD+N values.
 In order to establish a *reasonable* baseline I decided that 0.10% THD+N was a good middle ground to target this "max power" testing.

 <br>